 Specifically for students who commute

-Students who commute to Point Park’s campus in Downtown Pittsburgh approach school differently than students who live on campus — from arranging for transportation (bus, car, carpool, bike, walk) and parking to needing a locker, knowing where to eat and finding a place to relax before, after or between classes.
+Students who commute to Point Park’s campus in Downtown Pittsburgh approach school differently than students who live on campus — from arranging for transportation and parking to needing a locker, knowing where to eat and finding a place to relax before, after or between classes.

 Basically, any student not living in a Point Park residence hall is considered a commuter student, whether you are a:

-- traditional-age student living at home or off campus (not living in an on-campus residence hall)
+- traditional-age student living at home or off-campus

 - graduate student

 If you’re commuting to classes at Point Park, you'll need to know the options for getting to campus, from driving to biking to using mass transit.